Music Library Closed for Renovation

 This non-circulating collection is named for the late Herbert A. Belkin, a music attorney and executive of Mobile Fidelity Sound Lab (MFSL or MoFi).
 Mobile Fidelity Sound Lab is a re-issue record label known for its innovative production of audiophile-quality sound recordings – namely Super Audio Compact Discs (SACD) and half-speed mastered Super Vinyls.
 MFSL opened its doors in the late 1950’s and filed bankruptcy in 1999.

-The collection, housed in the Music Library, is an archive of the definitive classical, rock, and jazz recordings produced by MFSL.
+The collection is an archive of the definitive classical, rock, and jazz recordings produced by MFSL.
 It includes close to 500 compact discs and over 200 vinyl LPs, all of which were created by first-generation analog master recordings (known as ‘Original Master Recordings’).
+Individual recordings are findable through the Libraries catalog.
 Beyond the commercial recordings, the Music Library houses about 200 test pressings for many of these albums.
 In addition, the collection includes several boxes of business documents from Mobile Fidelity Sound Lab.

 Berman Music Foundation

-The Berman Music Foundation collection consists of thousands of CDs, LPs and DVDs of jazz and rock music.
+The Berman Music Foundation collection consists of thousands of CDs, LPs and DVDs of jazz and rock music findable through the Libraries catalog.
 The collection was created by Lincoln musician Byron L. “Butch” Berman over his lifetime and was part of the Berman Music Foundation, which he established in 1995.
 Berman died in 2008 at the age of 58.
-The collection was donated to the Music Library in 2012.
+The collection was donated to the University Libraries in 2012.

 Wilbur Chenoweth

 George "Pee Wee" Erwin (1913-1981), born in Falls City, NE, was a prominent trumpeter in the 1930's and 40's playing with such men as Joe Haymes (1931-3), Isham Jones (1933-4), and Tommy Dorsey (1937-9).
-The collection housed in the music library consists mainly of jazz charts and reel-to-reel and cassette tape recordings made throughout his career.
+The collection consists mainly of jazz charts and reel-to-reel and cassette tape recordings made throughout his career.
 Some tapes have been digitized and preserved; they are cataloged in the University Libraries' catalog.

 Ruth Etting